sahat/satellizer/README.md

 - For local development, enter *http://localhost:5000* (or corresponding port, often 3000)for **Authorized callback URL**
 - Click **Update Register application**
 - Newly registered application will then be available in the **Developer applications** tab
+- Select the newly registered application and obtain the ClientID and Client Secret.
+You may also edit details here.

 <hr>